 Sewer repair: it’s every homeowner’s worst nightmare.
 It’s intrusive, it’s expensive, it takes forever, and you don’t have any control over it.
 And as if all that wasn’t bad enough, there are all the other costs associated with sewer repair.
 You’re not just paying for repair, you’re also paying for everything associated with it, too.
 Including the part where they dig up your beautiful yard.
 And you don’t have any choice! …or do you?

-“Trenching” (digging) sewer repair was the only option for sewer repair once, but that’s not the case any more.
+“Trenching” (digging) sewer repair was the only option for sewer repair once, but that’s not the case anymore.
 Thanks to modern technology, professional technicians have the sewer inspection camera.
 This camera, along with a suite of other plumbing equipment, makes it possible to fix sewer damage without digging!
-Here’s everything you should know about camera inspection and trenchless sewer repair.

 How It Works